heber-silva/CKA-Obsidian-Vault/Security/Security Checklist.md

 If a cloud provider is used for hosting Kubernetes, the access from pods to the cloud metadata API `169.254.169.254` should also be restricted or blocked if not needed because it may leak information.

-For restricted LoadBalancer and ExternalIPs use, see [CVE-2020-8554: Man in the middle using LoadBalancer or ExternalIPs](https://github.com/kubernetes/kubernetes/issues/97076) and the [DenyServiceExternalIPs admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#denyserviceexternalips) for further information.
+For restricted LoadBalancer and ExternalIPs use, see [CVE-2020-8554: Man in the middle using LoadBalancer or ExternalIPs](https://github.com/kubernetes/kubernetes/issues/97076) and the [](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#denyserviceexternalips) for further information.

 ## Pod security[](https://kubernetes.io/docs/concepts/security/security-checklist/#pod-security)